Documentary

 Overview

-- Industry Connections: We bring top professionals to campus and send students and faculty to premier events like Sundance and SFFILM Doc Stories.
+- Industry Connections: We bring top professionals to campus and send students and faculty to premier events like SFFILM Doc Stories.

-- Publishing Opportunities: We help students place their work in leading outlets like The New Yorker, PBS's POV, and the Los Angeles Times.
+- Publishing Opportunities: We help students place their work in leading outlets like The New Yorker, PBS's POV, New York Times Op-Docs, The Guardian and the Los Angeles Times.

-- Reaching Audiences: Our graduate films have engaged hundreds of thousands of viewers and shaped public understanding.
+- Audience Engagement: Our graduate films have engaged hundreds of thousands of viewers and shaped public understanding.

 - Hosting Events: We bring filmmakers, scholars, and the public together for screenings and conversations on urgent local and global issues.